bbgdzxng1/interlace-detection-test-patterns/README.md

 #### Notes
 - The test patterns include a frame-countup of {0-29} or {0..23} front-and-center stage.
-The large font ensures that there are sufficient carying pixels for FFmpeg's idet to produce an accurate result.
+The large font ensures that there are sufficient varying pixels for FFmpeg's idet to produce an accurate result.
 - The two interlace test patterns include Top & Bottom Field visual indicators.
 - The two telecine test patterns include ABCD cadence pattern visual indicators.
 - The source is generated at yuv422p10le.
 The drawtext and tinterlace filters produce better output when operating with a yuv422p (8 or 10bit) source.
 After interlacing or telecining, files are finally converted to a yuv420p "consumer" format.